coschain/cos-document/en-us/tutorial/concept.md

 ### Consensu section

+Only running coschain in local environment otherwise *BootStrap* should always be set to *false*.

-If *BootStrap* were set to *true*, when it was selected to be a block producer, would sign block by *LocalBpPrivateKey* as the name *LocalBpName*.
+If set a node's *BootStrap* to *true*, it will try to bootstrap a new coschain from zero.

-If *BootStrap* were set to *false*, the coschain would only sync blocks from others.
-Even it selected to be a block producer, it just skip this producing block turn.
+If *BootStrap* were set to *false*, the coschain would first sync blocks from others.
+If it was selected to be a block producer, it would produce block in its turn.

 ### Database section